Episode 219: Lost Jobs

 Which is as bureaucratic and complex as it sounds, but the gist is this.

-But as of June of 2024, thanks to an expose in the Washington Post and rulings and court cases brought by labor lawyers on behalf of people who had been improperly screwed over out of disability checks, the Social Security Administration has removed 157 jobs from its list of possible alternate occupations.
+But as of June of 2024, thanks to an expose in the Washington Post and rulings in court cases brought by labor lawyers on behalf of people who had been improperly screwed over out of disability checks, The Social Security Administration has removed 157 jobs from its list of possible alternate occupations.

-And so, imagine Keynesian forklift operator, your claim can no longer be rejected because you are not out looking for work as a scuba diver.
+Your claim can no longer be rejected because you are not out looking for work as a scuba diver.
+Job number 379.384-010.

 Nor for job 961.667-010,